-- (2) Assumes the Fund raises approximately \$538 million in proceeds in the one year period beginning October 1, 2018, resulting in estimated average net assets of approximately \$426 million. - (3) The Management Fee paid by the Fund is calculated at the annual rate of 1.25% of the average daily value of the Fund's Managed Assets which includes assets purchased with borrowed money.
-The table above assumes that the Fund borrows money for investment purposes in an amount between 12% and 24% of its net assets.
+- (1) While Class U Shares do not impose a front-end sales charge, if you purchase Class U Shares through certain financial firms, they may directly charge you transaction or other fees in such amount as they may determine.
+Please consult your financial firm for additional information.
+See "Plan of Distribution." - (2) Assumes the Fund raises approximately \$550 million in proceeds in the one year period beginning January 1, 2019 resulting in estimated average net assets of approximately \$471 million. - (3) The Management Fee paid by the Fund is calculated at the annual rate of 1.25% of the average daily value of the Fund's Managed Assets which includes assets purchased with borrowed money.
+The table above assumes that the Fund borrows money for investment purposes in an amount between 11% and 25% of its net assets.
 The Management Fee estimate in the table is greater than 1.25% since it is computed as a percentage of the Fund's net assets for presentation therein.
-In addition, if the Fund borrows money in excess of the 24% debt-to-NAV ratio, then the Management Fee in relation to its net assets would be higher than the estimate presented in the table. - (4) The Fund anticipates that it may have interest income that could result in the payment of an Incentive Fee to the Advisor during certain periods.
+In addition, if the Fund borrows money in excess of the 25% debt-to-NAV ratio, then the Management Fee in relation to its net assets would be higher than the estimate presented in the table. - (4) The Fund anticipates that it may have interest income that could result in the payment of an Incentive Fee to the Advisor during certain periods.
 However, the Incentive Fee is based on the Fund's performance and will not be paid unless the Fund achieves certain performance targets.
 The Fund expects the Incentive Fee the Fund pays to increase to the extent the Fund earns greater interest income through its investments in portfolio companies.
 The Incentive Fee is calculated and payable quarterly in arrears based upon the Fund's "pre-incentive fee net investment income" for the immediately preceding fiscal quarter, and is subject to a hurdle rate, expressed as a rate of return on the Fund's adjusted capital, equal to 1.50% per quarter, or an annualized hurdle rate of 6.00%, subject to a "catch-up" feature.
 See "Management and Incentive Fees" for a full explanation of how the Incentive Fee is calculated. - (5) These expenses represent estimated interest payments the Fund expects to incur in connection with its expected credit facility and short sales during the current fiscal year.
 See "Investment Objective, Opportunities and Strategies Leverage."
-The amount shown in the table above is based on the assumption that the Fund borrows money for investment purposes in an amount approximately between 12% and 24% of its net assets.
+The amount shown in the table above is based on the assumption that the Fund borrows money for investment purposes in an amount approximately between 11% and 25% of its net assets. - (6) Other expenses include accounting, legal and auditing fees of the Fund, organizational and offering costs, as well as the reimbursement of the compensation of administrative personnel and fees payable to the Independent Trustees.
+The amount presented in the table estimates the amounts the Fund expects to pay during the one year period beginning January 1, 2019, assuming the Fund raises approximately \$550 million of proceeds during that time.